casper-network/ceps/text/0049-protocol-wire-format-negotiation.md

 * the framing, and
 * the serialization format.

 The underlying transport layer of TLS over TCP/IP is unaffected by this change.
-The existing wire format is specified to be version `1`.
+The existing wire format is specified to be version `1`, used for protocol version <= `1.3.0`.
 The handshake will always be transferred using wire format `1`.

 After the handshake has been completed, nodes select the highest commonly understood wire format and change the format, if necessary.